 Is This the Best Marriott Bonvoy Credit Card To Have?

 As I mentioned earlier, the Boundless card is not your only option for Marriott Bonvoy co-branded credit cards.
-Chase offers another, the Marriott Bonvoy Bold card, and American Express also has one called Marriott Bonvoy Brilliant.
+Chase offers another, the Marriott Bonvoy Bold card, and American Express also has two called Marriott Bonvoy Bevy and Marriott Bonvoy Brilliant.

-Yes, that’s three cards all similarly named with b-word descriptors: “Bold,” “Boundless” and “Brilliant.”
+Yes, that’s four cards all similarly named with b-word descriptors: “Bold,” “Boundless,” “Bevy” and “Brilliant.”
 Confusing!

 Let’s determine which of these cards could be the best fit as the Marriott card in your wallet based on some of the basic characteristics: